-This bill, known as "The Class Action Settlement and Consent Decree Reform Act," introduces significant changes to the handling of funds in class action lawsuits.
+This bill, titled "The Class Action Settlement and Consent Decree Reform Act," introduces significant changes to the handling of funds in class action lawsuits.
 It mandates that any money from a class action judgment that cannot be distributed to class members must be escheated to the state general fund, explicitly prohibiting the application of the cy pres doctrine or any other means to redirect these funds.
 Additionally, the bill stipulates that no part of a class action settlement or judgment can be allocated to entities other than class members or used for attorneys' fees.

 Statutes affected: